LinkedIn is not just a social professional social media network; it’s also a tool that’s leveraged by salespeople

 It’s free to use, but it offers a few different tools and upgrades that allow you to access more information, more features, and more opportunities.
 These include Linkedin Premium, an advanced version of Linkedin, and Linkedin Sales Navigator, a specifically optimized sales tool.

 So how are these two paid subscription services different?
 And which one is best for your business?

-In this article, we’ll break down LinkedIn Sales Navigator vs LinkedIn Premium and compare each one to help you determine which best suits your needs.
+In this article, I’ll break down LinkedIn Sales Navigator vs LinkedIn Premium and compare each one to help you determine which best suits your needs.

 - What Is Linkedin Sales Navigator?